odysmus/x-focus-mode/README.md

 # X-Focus-Mode
-Custom theme for x.com (twitter) to help you focus on writing and reading with purpose.
+Custom theme and scripts for x.com (twitter) to help you focus on writing and reading with purpose.

 Perfect for users seeking a distraction-free X experience focused purely on creating content and consuming with intention.